 Sum of Ratios

 The sum of ratios approach for radionuclide specific measurements is a method used to assess the overall radiological quality by considering the combined activity concentrations of multiple radionuclides.
-This approach involves calculating the ratio of the measured concentration of each radionuclide to the radionuclide specific screening values ().
+This approach involves calculating the ratio of the measured concentration of each radionuclide to the radionuclide specific screening values (Table 7).
 These individual ratios are summed to show the fraction of the screening values measured in the water body.
 This approach is grounded in the principle that even if individual radionuclides are present at levels below their respective limits, their combined effect could still pose a significant risk.

 Equation 12